h-holm/python-project-template/README.md

 hatch run lint:lint
 ```

-### Publish a New Version
+### Bumping the Version

-Run either of the following commands to bump the version and create a commit and associated tag:
+Run either of the following commands to bump the version:

 ```shell
 hatch version patch